reinarpg/reinarpg-bot/docs/api.md

  * keepAlive : send keep alive packets : default to true
  * checkTimeoutInterval : default to `30*1000` (30s), check if keepalive received at that period, disconnect otherwise.
  * loadInternalPlugins : defaults to true
- * storageBuilder : an optional function, takes as argument version and worldName and return an instance of something with the same API as prismarine-provider-anvil.
+ * storageBuilder : an optional function, takes as argument version and worldName and return an instance of something with the same API as reinarpg-anvil.
 Will be used to save the world.
- * client : an instance of node-minecraft-protocol, if not specified, mineflayer makes its own client.
-This can be used to enable using mineflayer through a proxy of many clients or a vanilla client and a mineflayer client.
+ * client : an instance of node-minecraft-protocol, if not specified, reinarpg-bot makes its own client.
+This can be used to enable using reinarpg-bot through a proxy of many clients or a vanilla client and a reinarpg-bot client.
  * brand : the brand name for the client to use.
 Defaults to vanilla.
 Can be used to simulate custom clients for servers that require it.
  * respawn : when set to false disables bot from automatically respawning, defaults to true.
  * plugins : object : defaults to {}